slyedoc/bevy_make_human/README.md

 ### Adding Assets

 1. Download asset packs from [MakeHuman Community Asset Packs](https://static.makehumancommunity.org/assets/assetpacks.html) and unzip them into your `assets/make_human/` folder.
-2. Add .meta files if needed, compair with exiting assets of simaler type to see what needs .meta files are needed.
-  - TODO: document and make script for this
+2. Run `./tools/make_meta.sh` to create `.obj.meta` files for any new OBJ files.
 3. Build, and the enums will update to reflect the new assets.

 ### Current Assets